 As Moore’s law begins to break down, new computational schemes will be neces- sary for improved computation performance.
 Quantum computing is an exciting avenue that already boast algorithms that should provide speedups or perform tasks that are impossible on conventional computers (cite papers on quantum computation algorithm/proposals).
 Of the physical platforms available, spin based quantum bits (qubits) in semiconductors are particularly promising [3] cite papers on GaAs/SiGe/InAs/... spin qubit).
 These qubits can be initialized quickly and with high fidelity through spin dependent tunneling to a neighbor- ing Fermi sea.
 Single qubit gates with fidelities above 99% and two qubit gates above 90% have been demonstrated.
 The small size and localized nature of the control also lend themselves naturally to scaling to the number of qubits needed for a fully functioning quantum computer.
 One particularly interesting semi- conductor material is silicon germanium (SiGe) which hosts a two dimentional electron gas (2DEG) where spin qubits can be formed.
 The qubit overlaps with orders of magnitude less nuclear spins than in other materials, such as gallium aresenide (GaAs), which reduces decoherence due to the magnetic field noise from nuclear spin fluctuations cite papers.

 Charge sensing is an important technique for measuring spin qubits because their long-lived spin states can be converted into detectable charge states.
 This is usually done by Elzerman readout or Pauli-Spin blockade readout (papers).
 To detect a charge state, one can make use of a sensing quantum dot (SD) in close proximity (d <∼ 300 nm) to the qubit.
 The current through the sensing dot is strongly dependent on the charge state of the qubit because the electric potential of the qubit shifts the Coloumb peaks of the sensor dot, drastically altering its resistance.
-The easiest (and most commonly used) way to measure this is by using a DC current through the sensing dot with a amplifier at room temperature (e.g. with a JFET).
+The easiest way to measure this, is by using a DC current through the sensing dot with a amplifier at room temperature (e.g. with a JFET).
 However, this requires an integration time on the order of milliseconds, drastically slowing experiments because intializing and manipulating the qubit can be done on the nanosecond or microsecond scale.
-To reduce the noise, people have also built low temperature DC amplifiers that are operated within the same dilution refrigerator as the qubit.
-This is technically difficult Mark’s paper? due to issues like heating.
-For this reason, high frequency techniques that allow for filtering of low frequent noise and several microsecond integration times are of great interest.
+To reduce the noise temperature, people have also built low temperature DC amplifiers that are operated at base temperature.
+This is technically difficult Mark’s paper? due to issues like heating and converting the impedance to 50 Ohm.
+For this reason, high frequency techniques like RF readout are of great interst, as this allows for comparably low(er) noise temperatures and sub microsecond integration times.

 Radio Frequency (RF) reflectometry was originally proven to be a very effective technique in GaAs spin qubits and has enabled single shot readout with only several microseconds of integration [5] more papers?.
 However, SiGe has proved to be a more challenging platform in which to implement RF reflectometry due to larger capacitances to ground.
-Typical GaAs substrates are depletion mode while SiGe wafers are most often grown undoped so that they are accumulation mode and require metallic electrostatic gates to cover all current paths so that the 2DEG can be populated design papers?.
+Typical GaAs substrates are depletion mode while SiGe wafers are most often accumulation mode and require metallic electrostatic gates to cover all current paths so that the 2DEG can be populated design papers?.
 This capacitive coupling between the 2DEG and gates is undesirable for RF reflectometry because it provides low impedance leakage pathways to ground that are independent of the SD.
 This reduces the sensitivity of the reflected signal to the qubit state.
 Previous work has addressed this problem by the use of resistors [1] and careful design of the accumulation gates [2].
-In this work, we further develop the understanding of the leakage pathway introduced by this capacitance and introduce a new method for achieving reflectometry.
+In this work, we further develop the understanding of the leakage pathway introduced by this capacitance and introduce a alternative for achieving reflectometry.